IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 # Transaction Suddenly /Unexpectedly/ Removed from SKPaymentQueue

+## Update
+This problem suddenly dissapeared.
+This project can be used as a minimalistic example of non-consumable IAP with content hosted on Apple.

 ## Intro
 We experience a strange behaviour of SKPaymentQueue under iOS-9 and iOS-9.0.1.
 We suspect that this is an iOS issue.
 This example is a minimal app-frame that demonstrates the SKPaymentQueue related issue.